-The AIA from 1 January 2019 gives a 100% write off on most types of plant and machinery costs, but not cars, of up to £1,000,000 per annum (£200,000 from 1 January 2016 to 31 December 2018).
+The AIA from 1 January 2019 gives a 100% write off on most types of plant and machinery costs, but not cars, of up to £1,000,000 per annum (reducing to £200,000 from 1 January 2021).
 Special rules apply to accounting periods which straddle these dates.
-Any costs incurred in excess of the AIA will attract an annual ongoing allowance of 6%

-(8% before April 2019) or 18% depending upon the type of asset.
+Any costs incurred in excess of the AIA will attract an annual ongoing allowance of 6% or 18% depending upon the type of asset.

-Other allowances include a 100% allowance on certain energy efficient plant and low emission cars and a 2% Structures and Buildings Allowance.
+Other allowances include a 100% allowance on certain energy efficient plant and machinery within designated areas in Enterprise Zones and zero-emission cars, goods vehicles and equipment for gas refueling stations.